 Drowsy driving is a common cause of preventable car accidents.
 Those who are injured in such accidents caused by another driver’s negligent actions may be eligible for compensation.
 In Virginia, a personal injury claim must be filed within two years of the accident, according to the statute of limitations.
 Additionally, Virginia personal injury laws may make it more challenging to recover than other states; the pure contributory negligence rule bars car accident victims who were even one percent at fault from recovery.
 It is important to seek assistance from a qualified car accident lawyer when filing a claim.

 Virginia Beach Car Accident Lawyers at Anchor Legal Group, PLLC Advocate for Clients Injured by Drowsy Drivers

 Being cautious around DST can reduce the risk of a car accident, but some collisions are unpreventable.
 If you were injured in a car accident that was caused by a drowsy driver, contact a Virginia Beach car accident lawyer at Anchor Legal Group, PLLC.
 You may be entitled to compensation for your medical bills, lost wages, and other damages.
-Contact us online or call 757-LAW-0000 for a free consultation.
+Contact us online or call 757-LAW-0000 for a consultation.
 Located in Virginia Beach, Virginia, we serve clients in Virginia Beach, Chesapeake, Norfolk, Suffolk, Portsmouth, Newport News, Hampton, and Eastern Shore.
 We also serve our clients throughout the United States through our network of associated attorneys.